18F/18f.gsa.gov/content/posts/2017-05-30-the-new-fec.md

 ### Pre-flip

 <figure>
-  {% image "assets/blog/fec/5-preflip.png" "An image showing how beta.FEC.gov linked to FEC.gov before the URL change." %}
+  {% image "assets/blog/fec/5-preflip.png" "beta.fec.gov linked to fec.gov before the URL changes" %}
   <figcaption>While the site was in beta, content that wasn’t finished would link from beta.fec.gov back to FEC.gov so that users could find the most up to date information or guidance.</figcaption>
 </figure>

 ### Post-flip, with hybrid transition pages

 <figure>
-  {% image "assets/blog/fec/6-postflip.png" "An image showing how after the URL change, the new FEC.gov only links to transition.fec.gov pages, and not to classic.fec.gov." %}
+  {% image "assets/blog/fec/6-postflip.png" "After the URL changes, fec.gov only links to transition.fec.gov pages, not classic.fec.gov pages" %}
   <figcaption>After the site flip, FEC.gov content no longer links back to classic.FEC.gov.
 Hybrid pages on transition.FEC.gov use the content from classic.FEC.gov and the navigation design from new FEC.gov for pages that aren’t quite complete on new FEC.gov.</figcaption>
 </figure>